Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 Requirement Profile update Priority Low -> Test later
 ```

-Test prioritization focuses on deciding which test cases should be executed first.

 In practice, teams assign simple scores to each factor and combine them to determine priority.

 ```text